thuo-thuo/iamaserver/README.txt

 1. Under the deployments directory, I created two files, a service.yaml and a deployment.yaml which exposed the service via HTTP and deployed the image to ECR respectively.

+2. Wrote the Dockerfile.

+3. Modified the GitHub Actions workflow files.